bhalgalix/twilio-sequence-bot/README.md

 <h3> Change the function </h3>

-Let's go back to <a href="https://www.twilio.com/console/runtime/functions/manage">Twilio Functions</a> and open the function you created.
+Let's go back to <a href="https://www.twilio.com/console/runtime/functions/manage" target="_blank">Twilio Functions</a> and open the function you created.
 Now we will update the function code so we get something else than *Hello World*.

 Right now your function should look like this: